brtholomy/hnsw/README.md

 > navigability, an ability to find a logarithmically short path between two arbitrary nodes using only local information, without global knowledge of the network.

-In other words, it's simply the readiness of a graph for an efficient greedy search.
+In other words, the readiness of a graph for an efficient greedy search.
 Achieving logarithmic search complexity is generally considered the grand prize of algorithmic efficiency: thus the promise of creating a structure which affords both similarity search and logarithmic complexity at scale is why HNSW is such a big deal.

 ## What do we mean by greedy search?